Casey-h-vols/proj1/group_writeup.md

 ./lib_info Music.txt

 ```
+##Function:

+This program reads in an MP3 music library file to then store, organize, and return the data by manipulating and iterating through nested maps.

 ##Experience and Learning:

 Learned how to instantiate and nest iterators as well as properly access the objects that those iterators reference.
 Brute forced the time conversion probably a good place to start optimization.
 	-casey

+Learned how to manipulate, store, and access data from triple nested maps efficiently along with review on time conversions.
+	-Parker Babb